 Under Dr. Mohajer's employment agreement (the "June 2022 CEO Employment Agreement"), Dr. Mohajer receives a base salary of \$450,000, effective retroactively as of May 1, 2022.
-In addition, Dr. Mohajer is eligible to earn an annual incentive bonus, with a target equal to 100% of his annual base salary as then in effect, with a maximum payout at 150% of annual target.
+In addition, Dr. Mohajer is eligible to earn an annual incentive bonus, with a target equal to 100% of his annual base salary as then in effect, with a maximum payout at 150% of his annual base salary then in effect.
 The annual bonus will be determined by the Company in its sole discretion based upon achievement of performance objectives to be determined by the Company.

 The June 2022 CEO Employment Agreement provides for the grant to Dr. Mohajer of 720,000 restricted stock units (the "RSUs") under the SoundHound AI, Inc. 2022 Incentive Award Plan (the "2022 Incentive Award Plan"), which grant became effective upon the filing of the Company's Registration Statement on Form S-8 (the "Form S-8") filed with the Securities and Exchange Commission ("SEC") on July 20, 2022 to register shares under the 2022 Incentive Award Plan.
 The RSUs have a 10-year term and 4-year vesting period, vesting in equal quarterly installments with vesting measured from the vesting commencement date of May 1, 2022, subject to continued employment with the Company through each vesting date.
+In August 2022, Dr. Mohajer was granted an additional 450,000 RSUs under the 2022 Incentive Award Plan.
+The RSUs have a 10-year term and 3-year vesting period, vesting in equal monthly installments with vesting measured from the vesting commencement date of August 1, 2022, subject to continued employment with the Company through each vesting date.

 Dr. Mohajer was also granted 480,000 RSUs that are subject to performance-based vesting (the "PSUs") under the Incentive Award Plan, which grant became effective upon the filing of the Form S-8 with the SEC.
-The PSUs have a four-year performance period and are subject to the following vesting schedule: (i) 25% if the Company achieves

-\$100 million of GAAP revenue in a trailing 12 months; (ii) 25% if the Company is cash-flow positive in a trailing 12 months; (iii) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$20.
+The PSUs have a four-year performance period and are subject to the following vesting schedule: (i) 25% if the Company achieves \$100 million of GAAP revenue in a trailing 12 months; (ii) 25% if the Company is cash-flow positive in a trailing 12 months; (iii) 25% if the Company's stock price reaches a 90-day average of \$15; and (iv) 25% if the Company's stock price reaches a 90-day average of \$20.